-Clozapine treatment has well documented adverse effects, some of which are life threatening.
-All adverse effects, whether expected or unexpected, should be reported immediately to the Therapeutic Goods Administration (TGA) (and no later than three working days after the reaction) either online or using the 'blue card' (Report of suspected adverse reaction to medicines and vaccines).
+Clozapine treatment has well documented adverse side effects, some of which are life threatening.
+All adverse side effects (or events) from clozapine, whether expected or unexpected, should be reported immediately to the Therapeutic Goods Administration (TGA) (and no later than three working days after the reaction) either by reporting an adverse event online, or using the 'blue card' (Report of suspected adverse reaction to medicines and vaccines).

-A list of some adverse effects, as well as the time course and recommended action, has been included on page 4 of the NIMC (clozapine titration) (see Figure 23 below).
-The recommended actions section includes both medical and nursing responses that can be used if an event occurs.
+A list of some adverse effects, as well as the time course and recommended action, has been included on page 4 of the NIMC (clozapine titration) (see Figure 23).
+The recommended actions section includes both medical and nursing responses that can be followed if an event occurs.